maduhu/interop-dfsp-directory/README.md

 ## Tests

-Java Unit Test exist for the project and include test for:
+Java Unit Tests exist for the project and include tests for:

 * Invalid path should return 404
 * Valid get user request should return valid response